 - Make sure that the attendant knows basic things like how to talk to the person with dementia, help the person, and handle difficult behavior.
 Make sure the attendant understands how important meaningful activities and fun activities are.

 - Use role plays and movies to help the attendant appreciate and practice necessary skills.

 Many attendants claim they understand dementia but don’t actually believe it.
 They think you are making excuses for your parent’s odd behavior.
 It helps if you involve a volunteer in the training.
-When attendants get the information from others, such as in a day care center or from pamphlets issued by an organization, they are more ready to believe that the patient’s problems are because of an illness.
+When attendants get the information from others, such as in a day care center or from pamphlets issued by an organization, they are more ready to believe that the person’s problems are because of an illness.

-- Explain the patient’s likes and dislikes.
+- Explain the person’s likes and dislikes.

 - Explain which situations cause difficult behavior and how to avoid such situations.

 Here is a document you can adapt and expand to explain things to attendants.
 The document includes pictures the attendant can be shown: Trained attendant orientation note for dementia care (PDF file)

 Many people with dementia have confusions and delusions.
 Because of this, they are often suspicious and are unable to understand what is happening around them.
 They may accuse an attendant of bad behavior or theft.
 Reassure the attendant that you will listen to their version later.
 Explain to them that they should not tell you the person is wrong in the presence of the person.
 They should not argue or start yelling at the person with dementia.

 Attendants spend a lot of time in your home and assist in various tasks.
 They should be able to use objects in the house.
 You may have fancy bathroom fittings, gas stoves, geysers and TV remotes, and other equipment.
 They may not know how to use these.
 Tell them how to use them properly.